gnujedi/comm-setup/README.md

 ## Signal

-Signal is an app that replaces your default SMS app, and sends secure messages to others who also have the app.
+Signal is an app that sends secure messages to others who also have the app.
 It also supports secure phone calling.

 ![Signal Screenshot](https://whispersystems.org/assets/header/signal-header-3928749d381ba96d54fc66a0673114c2.jpg)